-Join Bert Monroy for an in-depth discussion in this video Creating alpha channels, part of Bert Monroy: Dreamscapes Volume 1.
+Join Bert Monroy for an in-depth discussion in this video Creating alpha channels, part of Creating Dreamscapes in Photoshop: 1.

 In this movie we are going to cover how to create alpha channels.…Now, the easiest way to create an alpha channel is to be in the Channels Panel, and simply…click on Create New Channel.…Now, that creates a totally black channel which means it will have no effect at all,…it's totally black.
 The entire image is protected.…Now that we have this blank channel, we can start to draw into it to do things like let's…just say we create this little swirl like this.…So now I can come over here, load that channel, and we'll hide the marching ants, so we don't…see those, and I can go in there and say let's go and colorize that.…